 - as Course Coordinator and Lecturer

-Kate McMillan is a Senior Lecturer in Comparative Politics.
+Kate McMillan is an Associate Professor in Comparative Politics and the Head of Programme for Political Science and International Relations.
 Her current research interests focus on the political participation of immigrants and emigrants; trans-Tasman migration and citizenship; people movements between NZ and ASEAN; media politics in New Zealand.